-Alumni Clubs - An alumni club is one of the most viable channels through which the University is perceived by local communities.
-The Alumni Association helps coordinate activities of 217 domestic alumni clubs and 63 international chapters.
+Alumni Clubs - An alumni club is one of the most viable channels through which the University is perceived by local communities, The Alumni Association helps coordinate activities of 215 domestic alumni clubs and 63 international chapters.

-Reunion Weekend - Traditionally held the first weekend in June, the Alumni Reunion is the largest campus program sponsored by the Alumni Association.
+Reunion Weekend - Traditionally held the first weekend in June Alumni Reunion is the largest campus program sponsored by the Alumni Association.
 Each five-year class is invited to participate.
 The program offers exciting and rewarding events for some 3,000 alumni and their spouses.

-Notre Dame Magazine - This quarterly publication is sent to all alumni as well as to parents of current Notre Dame students.
-News items that aree contributed by class officers are featured in the section entitled, "The Classes."
+Notre Dame Magazine - This quarterly publication is sent to all alumni as well as parents of current students.
+News contributed by class officers is featured in the section entitled.
+"The Classes."